qzhang503/proteoQ/vignettes/README.md

 from [Mascot](https://http://www.matrixscience.com/) searches and PSM and peptide tables from [MaxQuant](https://www.maxquant.org/), for 6-, 10- or 11-plex TMT experiments.
-Peptide and protein results are then produced with users' selection of parameters in data filtration, alignment and normalization.
-The package further offers a suite of tools and functionalities in statistics, informatics and data visualization by creating 'wrappers' around published R routines.
+Peptide and protein results are then produced with users’ selection of parameters in data filtration, alignment and normalization.
+The package further offers a suite of tools and functionalities in statistics, informatics and data visualization by creating ‘wrappers’ around published R routines.

 Installation
 ------------

-To install this package, start R (version "3.6.1") as **administrator** and enter:
+To install this package, start R (version “3.6.1”) as **administrator** and enter:

 ``` r